Azure-Samples/communication-services-authentication-hero-nodejs/docs/design-guides/token-exchange-design.md

 ## Scenario

-As you may know, Azure Communication Services SDKs has the ability to allow developers to build custom applications that are usable by Teams users using **Custom Teams Endpoints**.
-Developers can build custom Teams endpoints to communicate with the Microsoft Teams client or other custom Teams endpoints.
-With a custom Teams endpoint, they can customize a voice, video, chat, and screen-sharing experience for Teams users.
+As you may know, Azure Communication Services SDKs has the ability to allow developers to build custom applications that support Teams identities.
+These applications can communicate with the Microsoft Teams client or other custom applications utilizing the Azure Communication Services support for Teams identities.
+With the support for Teams identities, developers can customize a voice, video, chat, and screen-sharing experience for Teams users.

 ## Overview

 In this Azure Communication Services Authentication Server sample, we would describe how developers can authenticate a Microsoft 365 user by using the Microsoft Authentication Library (MSAL) and retrieving a Microsoft Azure Active Directory (Azure AD) user token.
 They will then exchange that token for an access token of Teams user with the Azure Communication Services Identity SDK.
-The access token for Teams user can then be used by the Communication Services Calling SDK to build a custom Teams endpoint.
+The access token for Teams user can then be used by the Communication Services Calling SDK.

 > :bangbang: Important:
 >